OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/sql-database/sql-database-use-batching-to-improve-performance.md

     AS
     SET NOCOUNT ON;

-    -- Table that connects the order identifiers in the @orders -- table with the actual order identifiers in the PurchaseOrder table DECLARE @IdentityLink AS TABLE (
+    -- Table that connects hello order identifiers in hello @orders -- table with hello actual order identifiers in hello PurchaseOrder table DECLARE @IdentityLink AS TABLE (
     SubmittedKey int,
     ActualKey int,
     RowNumber int identity(1,1)
     );

-          -- Add new orders to the PurchaseOrder table, storing the actual -- order identifiers in the @IdentityLink table
+          -- Add new orders toohello PurchaseOrder table, storing hello actual -- order identifiers in hello @IdentityLink table
     INSERT INTO PurchaseOrder ([OrderDate], [CustomerID], [Status])
     OUTPUT inserted.OrderID INTO @IdentityLink (ActualKey)
     SELECT [OrderDate], [CustomerID], [Status] FROM @orders ORDER BY OrderID;

-    -- Match the passed-in order identifiers with the actual identifiers -- and complete the @IdentityLink table for use with inserting the details WITH OrderedRows As (
+    -- Match hello passed-in order identifiers with hello actual identifiers -- and complete hello @IdentityLink table for use with inserting hello details WITH OrderedRows As (
     SELECT OrderID, ROW_NUMBER () OVER (ORDER BY OrderID) As RowNumber FROM @orders